-Parents are encouraged to enroll their children as soon as possible after moving into our school district.
 Only those children whose fifth birthday falls on or before Sept.
-1, 2013, are eligible to enroll in kindergarten for the fall term, 2013.
+1, 2016, are eligible to enroll in kindergarten for the 2016-17 school year.

 Parents and legal guardians can fill out enrollment forms by hand if they choose (see below).
 The registration packet for new students includes the following:

 - Student Enrollment Form